Bianca Andreescu’s rise to tennis stardom explained

 By the numbers:

-1 – Andreescu is the first Canadian (male or female) to reach the singles final at the US Open.
+1 – Andreescu is the first Canadian (male or female) to win a Grand Slam singles championship.

-2 – This will be the second time Andreescu and Williams will meet.
-The two met in the Rogers Cup final, where Andreescu won the trophy after Williams was forced to forfeit due to a back injury.
+2 – The US Open was the second time Andreescu and Williams have met on the court.
+The two previously met in the Rogers Cup final, where Andreescu won the trophy after Williams was forced to forfeit due to a back injury.

 3 – Andreescu is the third player in tennis history to reach the US Open final in her first appearance on the main draw.
 She joins the likes of Pam Shriver (1978) and Venus Williams (1997).